- Home

 The seller brings the same identity documents, as well as the documents of the vehicle, which are:

-• The padrón (car registration document) of the vehicle.
+- The padrón (car title) of the vehicle.

-• Permiso de Circulación (circulation permit): it is renewed every year in March by the municipality in which the seller first got it (not necessarily the one where he lives).
+- Permiso de Circulación (car registration permit): it is renewed every year in March by the municipality in which the seller first got it (not necessarily the one where he lives).

-• Declaración consensual de transferencia de vehículos: this document is issued by the civil register and the cost varies from one year to another.
+- Declaración consensual de transferencia de vehículos: this document is issued by the civil register, and the cost varies from one year to another.
 To obtain it, the buyer and the seller go to the civil register.
-After having entered all the information, the official calculates the value of the impuesto to the transferencia that you must then go to pay to the bank or to an authorized institution.
-Once paid, the buyer returns to the civil register and the official makes the transfer.
-The document is then sent by post and a copy is available online.
-You must have an address in Chile or a guarantor.
+After having entered all the information, the civil servant calculates the value of the impuesto to the transferencia, which you must then pay to the bank or to an authorized institution.
+Once paid, the buyer returns to the civil register and the civil servant makes the transfer.
+The new padrón (with your name as the new owner) is then available 4-6 weeks later at the civil register.

 Procedures for transfer of ownership of a car in Chile